Jarl-Bjoern/I225-V_Workaround/README.md

 # General Description
 Hello together,

-I found another workaround which can help with the problem that the PC causes bluescreens through the network adapter.
+I found another solution which could help with the problem that the PC causes bluescreens through the network adapter.

 Please note here that there is a risk that this workaround may not necessarily fix the problem.